 Aerohive's Bonjour Gateway was announced in March, and is finding favor in the enterprise as users long for the capability to make their favorite Apple iDevices work, despite Bonjour-induced design limits.
 And now with Aerohive taking on Apple-specific mobile device management with the JAMF alliance, it seems a trend may be emerging.
 Is Aerohive just smartly aiming at Apple's device market share and bringing welcome Apple-specific innovation to a thirsty landscape?
 Or perhaps Aerohive has actually managed to crack Apple's shell and is working collaboratively with the device giant in ways that other industry players can't seem to achieve?
 (Aerohive neither confirms nor denies when pressed).

-Regardless of Aerohive's motivation or behind-the-curtains interplay across the industry, expect more big announcements from this relatively small wireless company.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Regardless of Aerohive's motivation or behind-the-curtains interplay across the industry, expect more big announcements from this relatively small wireless company.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio